istio/istio.io/content/docs/examples/ha-demo/index.md

 ### Accessing the service from the client

-By curling the service, we can verify that although the restarts are ongoing, no request fails
+By calling the service, we can verify that although the restarts are ongoing, no request fails

 {{< text bash >}}
 $ POD_NAME=$(kubectl -n client get pods -l app=sleep -o=jsonpath='{.items[0].metadata.name}') && echo $POD_NAME